mfreer/eufar-egads/egads/doc/source/install.rst

 Prerequisites
 **************
-Building EGADS requires the following packages:
+Use of EGADS requires the following packages:

-* Python 2.5 or newer.
+* Python 2.6 or newer.
 Available at http://www.python.org/
 * numpy 1.3.0 or newer.
 Available at http://numpy.scipy.org/
 * scipy 0.6.0 or newer.
 Available at http://www.scipy.org/
 * Python netCDF4 libraries 0.8.2.
 Available at http://code.google.com/p/netcdf4-python/